wirelab/wirecraft/README.md

 {{ dump(myProductQuery.rawSQL()) }}
 ```

-When you loose the overview of what template is used at what url, you can use this snippet in each template to show the template name as a regular html comment.
+If you ever lose the overview of what template is used at what url, you can use this snippet in each template to show the template name as a regular html comment.

 ```twig
 {% if craft.app.config.general.devMode %}